Uncle Vanya begins performances on 14 January at the Harold Pinter Theatre

 Kristin Scott Thomas to be joined by Diana Quick and Jack Lowden in Sophocles’ epic Greek drama Electra at the Old Vic Theatre.

 Ian Rickson directs Kristin Scott Thomas in Sophocles’ tragedy Electra at the Old Vic Theatre in the round.

 The Old Vic theatre has announced its new Summer and Autumn 2014 season

 Production photos of Mojo at the Harold Pinter Theatre.

-Harry Potter star Rupert Grint makes his West End stage debut alongside Ben Whishaw in a major new revival of Jez Butterworth’s award-winning play Mojo.
+Harry Potter star Rupert Grint follows Daniel Radcliffe on to the West End stage, making his stage debut in a major new revival of Jez Butterworth’s award-winning play Mojo.

 Ian Rickson will direct a cast including Brendan Coyle, Rupert Grint, Daniel Mays and Ben Whishaw in a major West End revival of Jez Butterworth’s award-winning Mojo, reuniting director and writer who previously collaborated on the play’s world premier at the Royal Court in 1995.
 Designs are by Ultz.